Boys Be...: Anime

 A 13-episode anime television series produced by Hal Film Maker was broadcast on Wowow from April 11 to July 4, 2000.
 The opening and ending themes, "Daijobu" (だいじょうぶ) and "Minna Ga Iine" (みんながいいね), respectively, are both performed by Aki Maeda.
 The ending theme for episode 8 is "My Tomorrow" by Yuka Imai; she also performed the opening theme for the final episode, "Hatsukoi" (初恋), which is a cover of Kozo Murashita's 1983 song.

 The series was licensed in Southeast Asia by Odex, who released the series in Japanese with English subtitles in 2001.
 In North America, the series was licensed by The Right Stuf International in 2004.
-It was released on four DVDs from February 28, 2006, to June 27, 2006.
+It was released on four DVDs from February 28 to June 27, 2006.
 A complete DVD set was released under Right Stuf's division Nozomi Entertainment on March 11, 2008.
 A DVD box set was released on December 7, 2010.

+Drama

+A television drama series adaptation, titled Boys Be… Jr., aired on Nippon Television from October 4 to December 27, 1998.
+It was a crown program for the Junior artists of Johnny & Associates, being Jun Matsumoto, Masaki Aiba and Tomohisa Yamashita some of the protagonists.
+It consisted of 12 episodes and one special.